 Mineral rights and option agreement

-In July 2017, Reunion entered into an option agreement to acquire a 100% interest in the Boulanger, Central Brief, Devez North and the Devez South mineral concessions, and the Carapa mining permit (previously known as Ste-Marie).
-The four concessions, which cover 78.2 km², were initially granted to Compagnie Minière de Boulanger (CMB) by the French government in the late 1880 and early 1920s (figure B3).
-Following amendments to the French mining code, all concessions expired on December 31, 2018.
-CMB filed applications to renew the concessions for a total area of 39 km², which covers all the exploration prospects.
-The concessions remain valid during the administrative renewal process.
-In addition, the Carapa exploration permit (PER) covering 24.0 km² is valid until December 2021 and is renewable twice, for period of five years each.
+In July 2017, Reunion entered into an option agreement with Compagnie Minière de Boulanger (CMB) to acquire a 100% interest in the Boulanger, Central Brief, Devez North and the Devez South mineral concessions, and the Carapa exploration permit (previously known as Ste-Marie).
+The four concessions were recently renewed until December 31, 2033 and cover a total area of 38.42 km² (figure B3).
+The Carapa exploration permit (PER) covering 24.0 km² is valid until December 2021 and is renewable twice, for period of five years each.

 Geology and mineralization